rootCircle/blog/docs/project/bgit_internals.md

 }
 ```

-This distinction is the key to `bgit`'s interactive nature:
+This distinction is the key to bgit's interactive nature:

 * An **`ActionStepTask`** is automated.
 It makes a decision based only on the environment (e.g., checking if Git is installed).
 * A **`PromptStepTask`** is interactive.
 It depends on user input to proceed (e.g., asking the user if they want to stage unstaged files).